Codes in the Damerau Distance for DNA Storage: Codes Correcting Deletions and Adjacent Transpositions

 { {\textit{Proof of Lemma~8:}} Suppose first that $\bfy$ is the result of deleting a zero from $\bfx \in \cC_{VT}(n,a,\ell)$.
 Let $a' \equiv a - \sum_{i=1}^{n-1} i \, y_i \bmod (n+ 2\ell+1)$.
 The decoder $\cD_{VT,n,\ell}$ for $\cC_{VT}(n,a,\ell)$ produces the vector $\widehat{\bfx} \in \cC_{VT}(n,a,\ell)$ by inserting a zero into the first position $k'$ that has $a'$ ones to the right of it.
 If $x_k=0$, then clearly $a' = v_R$, and the decoder correctly outputs $\bfx$ so that $\widehat{\bfx} = \bfx$.
 If the decoder $\cD_{VT,n,\ell}$ for $\cC_{VT}(n,a+v,\ell)$ were applied to $\bfy$ instead, one would have

 Hence, the decoder $\cD_{VT,n,\ell}$ for $\cC_{VT}(n,a+v,\ell)$ would insert a zero in the vector $\bfy$ at the first position $k''$ that has $a' + v$ ones to the right of it.
-The claim follows by observing that the position that has $a'+v$ ones after it is in the same run as the position in $\bfy$ with $(v_L-v)$ ones preceding it.
+The claim follows by observing that the position immediately following $a'+v$ ones is in the same run as the position in $\bfy$ preceding $(v_L-v)$ ones.